The Ideal City exists in fact, but its various elements are held in place by the mind of its citizens.

 Not unlike the Federation, in its way.

 Picard is eventually rescued, and after his implants and tooled limbs and the whole filigree mechanics of Borg perfection have been removed, he returns to duty.
-But he has now found his White Whale.
-And it resides in himself.
+But he has now found his White Whale, disporting itself in mute calm deep within him.